michaelbauerinc/class-hero/README.md

 - Remainder, where the next number in placevalue is brought down for the gameloop to repeat

+If the player fails to solve a step 3 or more times, a hint with the answer will be provided.

 Once the remainder is lower than the divisor, the game is over.

 ### Running The Game